mmitropolitsky/booking.com_hyperledger/README.md

 - _Private channels_: in Fabric the network is divided into channels.
 Each channel has its own blockchain, accessible only to members of the channel.
 This provides the privacy aspect.

 - _Zero Knowledge Proof Authentication_: Fabric supports actors of the network presenting ZKPs to validate that they are authorized to perform certain actions (e.g. executing a smart contract).
-This could provide the anonymity aspect.[^1]
+This could provide the anonymity aspect.

 - Can accommodate Property Owners being offline and still have transactions being issued by having the OTAs maintain the ledger when they are not.